 Affiliate Membership is by invitation only and is limited in duration.
 The membership is reserved for organisations that do not quite fit into other membership categories, but support the AAII mission, do work directly related to the scope of AAII, have significant activity (quality and/or duration) in the development of AAII (official documents, consulting, conference coordination, business roles, etc).
 Affiliate members do not have voting rights.

-is dedicated to supporting the work of assistance dog programmes across Europe.
-ADEu is a chapter of Assistance Dogs International (ADI).
-In the past ADEu encompassed the work of Animal Assistance Intervention.
-A new umbrella for AAI has been launched in 2013.
+Assistance Dogs Europe (ADEu) is dedicated to supporting the work of assistance dog programmes across Europe.
+ADEu is the European chapter of Assistance Dogs International (ADI).
+Many members of ADEu were active in the creation of AAII and have continued to play lead roles in its development.

 The National Reference Center for animal-assisted interventions was established by decree of the Ministry of Labor, Health and Social Policies of 18 June 2009 at the Istituto Zooprofilattico Sperimentale delle Venezie.

 The interest and involvement of the Institute in pet therapy projects began in 2005, with the approval by the Veneto Regional Council of the pilot project for the activation of the Center for study and research in the field of pet therapy, proposed in partnership by the IZSVe, the ULSS 16 company of Padua and the multifunctional center Don Calabria of Verona (DGR n ° 962/2005).

 The International Association of Human-Animal Interaction Organizations (IAHAIO) is the global association of organizations that engage in practice, research and/or education in animal assisted activity, animal assisted therapy, and service animal training.
 These activities serve to promote pet ownership, the human-animal bond, and respectful approaches to engaging with animals.
 We: